How To Become A Hacker

 Therefore, you have to learn to distrust attitude and respect competence of every kind.
 Hackers won’t let posers waste their time, but they worship competence — especially competence at hacking, but competence at anything is valued.
 Competence at demanding skills that few can master is especially good, and competence at demanding skills that involve mental acuteness, craft, and concentration is best.

-the hard work and dedication will become a kind of intense play rather
+If you revere competence, you'll enjoy developing it in yourself --- the hard work and dedication will become a kind of intense play rather than drudgery.
+That attitude is vital to becoming a hacker.

 Basic Hacking Skills